+The Outdoor Power Equipment Institute (OPEI) is one of the first names in standards setting in this domain.
 The landing page for its standards-setting enterprise is linked below:

-OPEI is also ANSI’s US Technical Advisory Group administrator and the Global Secretariat for ISO TC/23 Tractors and machinery for agriculture and forestry.
+Noteworthy: OPEI is also ANSI’s US Technical Advisory Group administrator and the Global Secretariat for ISO TC/23 Tractors and machinery for agriculture and forestry.
 This makes sense since the machinery manufacturing has long since been a global industry.
 The landing page for that committee is linked below:

-Category: Landscaping & Exterior
+Category: Bucolia, Landscaping & Exterior, Sport